Febreze has been one of the most popular

 Do-It-Yourself Reed Diffuser

 Make a basic DIY rendition of a reed diffuser using baby oil.
 Add a teaspoon of your beloved essential oil (any scent will work) to a small glass container and fill the rest with baby oil.
-In case you're using a large vessel, you might have to add extra essential oil.
+You might have to add extra essential oil using a large vessel.
 Place rattan diffuser sticks inside the container and slowly stir the mixture.
 Set your DIY reed diffuser on a countertop or table to occupy the space with scent.

 Carpet Deodorizer

 Create a homemade carpet deodorizer for a natural way of disposing of lingering odors from your floors.
-Start by mixing a cup of baking soda and 1/2 cup cornstarch in a medium bowl.
+Mix baking soda and 1/2 cup of cornstarch in a medium bowl.
 Add five drops of your beloved essential oil and stir to blend.
 Use a funnel to pour the mixture into a Mason jar.
 Make tiny holes in the lid using a hammer and nail, then, at that point, attach the lid to the jar.
-Delicately sprinkle the mixture onto the carpet on a case-by-case basis, and let sit for somewhere around 30 minutes before vacuuming up.
+Delicately sprinkle the mixture onto the carpet on a case-by-case basis, and let sit for around 30 minutes before vacuuming.

 Gel Room Scent